-By Mara Scallon, communications Graduate Assistant in the Sustainability Office
+By Mara Scallon, communications graduate assistant in the Sustainability Office

 A new crop of U community members has joined the Salt Lake City campus, and people are settling into classwork, research and learning.
 I am one of these new arrivals on campus and in Salt Lake City.
 Hello!
 My name is Mara, and I am a new student in the university’s Environmental Humanities graduate program and the Sustainability Office’s communications graduate assistant.
 I’ve moved here from the East Coast and had never been to Utah before arriving in early August.
 I have been eagerly exploring the new physical, historical and scholarly landscapes in which I find myself, and some of my settling in has required very intentional effort.
 As part of this process, I will visit and re-visit an outdoor space on campus to informally study and genuinely appreciate an outdoor space that characterizes and surrounds campus.
 I encourage you to join me in adopting some of these practices by finding your own outdoor space on campus or at least read along as I document my process.